unvariant/notes/class/statistics/notes.md

 - the probability of a Type II error is the same as the beta ($\beta$) value
 #### Power
 - the power of a test is the probability of rejecting $H_0$ when it is false
-- rephrased: the power of the test is the probability of making a correct decision
+- rephrased: the power of the test is the probability of correctly accepting $H_a$
 - the power of a test is equal to $1-\beta$
 ###### Ways to increase power
 1. increasing sample size (indirectly decreases standard error)